Kelly McEvers: Career

 McEvers has covered the Middle East as an independent journalist and for NPR, from Saudi Arabia to Iraq in 2010, then at various locations in 2011 during the Arab Spring.
 She moved to Beirut in 2012.
 In 2013, she made a radio documentary about her time as a war correspondent called Diary of a Bad Year.

 On September 21, 2015, McEvers joined NPR's All Things Considered as a co-host.
 In 2016, she became the host of NPR podcast Embedded.

 McEvers has also written for the Christian Science Monitor, New York Times Magazine, Esquire, Foreign Policy.
 The New Republic, Slate, The Washington Monthly, and the San Francisco Chronicle.

 She was a fellow at the International Center for Journalists.

+McEvers began co-hosting the Atlas Obscura podcast in October 2025.

 Personal life

 McEvers was born in Lincoln, Illinois.
 She has a B.A. from the University of Illinois Urbana-Champaign, and an M.S. in journalism from Northwestern University.

 She is married to Nathan Deuel, who is also a reporter and writer, and they have one daughter.